jtherrmann/cs372-battleship/README.md

   - A player should lose when all of their ships have been sunk.
 - As a player, I want to check the current status of the game.
   - 1 hr.
-  - I should be able to see my own ship configuration and the hits and misses that have been made on my grid, but I should only be able to see the hits and misses that have been made on my opponent’s grid (but not their ship configuration).
+  - I should be able to see my own ship configuration and the hits that have been made on my grid, and the hits and misses that have been made on my opponent’s grid (but not their ship configuration).
 - As a player, I want a text-based interface in order to test these features.
   - ~~1 hr.~~ 4 hr.
   - As players / project owners, we are most interested in seeing a working